meltano/meltano/docs/src/docs/tutorial.md

 # Change directory into your new carbon project
 cd carbon

-# Start Docker container in order to setup some
+# Start Docker container to setup logging
-# environment tooling
 docker-compose up -d

 # Let's see what extractors and loaders are available